-8. [The] Except as otherwise provided in subsection 5 of NRS 293.518, the county clerk shall not register a person to vote pursuant to this section unless that person has provided all of the information required by the application.

-9. The county clerk shall mail, by postcard, the notices required pursuant to subsections 5 and 6.
-If the postcard is returned to the county clerk by the United States Postal Service because the address is fictitious or the person does not live at that address, the county clerk shall attempt to determine whether the person's current residence is other than that indicated on his application to register to vote in the manner set forth in NRS 293.530.

-- 10. A person who, by mail, registers to vote pursuant to this section may be assisted in completing the application to register to vote by any other person.
+- 8. [The] Except as otherwise provided in subsection 5 of NRS 293.518, the county clerk shall not register a person to vote pursuant to this section unless that person has provided all of the information required by the application. - 9.
+The county clerk shall mail, by postcard, the notices required pursuant to subsections 5 and 6.
+If the postcard is returned to the county clerk by the United States Postal Service because the address is fictitious or the person does not live at that address, the county clerk shall attempt to determine whether the person's current residence is other than that indicated on his application to register to vote in the manner set forth in NRS 293.530. - 10.
+A person who, by mail, registers to vote pursuant to this section may be assisted in completing the application to register to vote by any other person.
 The application must include the mailing address and signature of the person who assisted the applicant.
 The failure to provide the information required by this subsection will not result in the application being deemed incomplete. - 11.
 An application to register to vote must be made available to all persons, regardless of political party affiliation. - 12.
 An application must not be altered or otherwise defaced after the applicant has completed and signed it.
 An application must be mailed or delivered in person to the office of the county clerk within 10 days after it is completed. - 13.
-A person who willfully violates any of the provisions of subsection 10, 11 or 12 is guilty of a category E felony and shall be punished as provided in NRS 193.130. - 23 14.
-The Secretary of State shall adopt regulations to carry out 24 the provisions of this section. - Sec.
-20. NRS 293.560 is hereby amended to read as follows: - 293.560 1.
-Except as otherwise provided in NRS 293.502, registration must close at 9 p.m. on the fifth Saturday preceding any primary or general election and at 9 p.m. on the third Saturday preceding any recall or special election, except that if a recall or special election is held on the same day as a primary or general election, registration must close at 9 p.m. on the fifth Saturday preceding the day of the elections. - 2.
-The offices of the county clerk and other ex officio registrars must be open [from 9 a.m. to 5 p.m. and the office of the county elerk must also be open from 7 p.m. to 9 p.m.,] for at least 11 hours per day, including Saturdays, during the last days before the close of registration, according to the following schedule: - (a) In a county whose population is less than 100,000, those offices must be open during the last 3 days before registration closes. - (b) In all other counties, those offices must be open during the last 5 days before registration closes. - 3.
-Except for a special election held pursuant to chapter 306 or 350 of NRS:
+A person who willfully violates any of the provisions of subsection 10, 11 or 12 is guilty of a category E felony and shall be punished as provided in NRS 193.130. - 14.
+The Secretary of State shall adopt regulations to carry out the provisions of this section. - Sec.
+21. NRS 293.563 is hereby amended to read as follows: - 293.563 1.
+During the interval between the closing of registration and [5 days before] the election, the county clerk shall: - (a) In counties where records of registration are not kept by computer, prepare for each precinct or district a binder containing in alphabetical order the original applications to register to vote of the electors in the precinct or district.
+The binder constitutes the election board register.